qimizhang/ride-sharing/Learning to cut/Ltc_solve_matching/README.md

-# IEOR4575 Project
+# Learning to cut Project
-Instructor: Professor Shipra Agrawal\
-Assistants: Yunhao Tang, Abhi Gupta

 ## Installation
 The only dependency is gurobipy.
 You can install gurobipy into your `ieor4575` conda environment: